 If you’re here to play with the penguins, the season runs between October and January, with chicks hatching in November and December.
 Enormous elephant seals come ashore to mate in early spring, September and October.

-No matter when you want to visit Patagonia, you’ll find a world of adventure awaits.
+No matter when you decide when to go to Patagonia, you’ll find a world of adventure awaits.